nyx-project/vyhub-documentation/docs/central/account.md

 #### Setting up Auto-Charge

-You can set up Auto-Charge **without** any setup fee, if your VyHub Balance is not negative.
+You can set up Auto-Charge **without** any setup fee if your VyHub Balance is not negative.

 If your VyHub Balance is negative, you will be charged a setup fee which reflects your current balance but is at least 5.00€.